lennijusten/TickIDNet/README.md

 ```

 ## 2) Making predictions
-To run TickIDNet on a batch of images with `predict.py` and the appropriate arguments in your terminal/console
+You can run TickIDNet on a batch of images with `predict.py` and the appropriate arguments in your terminal/console

 ```
 python predict.py source dest model